vlayer-xyz/vlayer/rust/zkvm-benchmarks/benchmarks/CONCLUSIONS.md

 - For the same input size and pattern complexity, `capture` operations are consistently slightly more expensive than `is_match` (e.g., for 100kb simple pattern: is_match = 3,283,176 cycles, capture = 3,437,784 cycles; ~5% overhead).
 - Complex patterns are significantly more expensive than simple ones.
 For 100kb input, complex is_match takes 5,429,474 cycles vs. 3,283,176 for simple (~65% more), and complex capture takes 5,584,547 vs. 3,437,784 (~62% more).
-- For all input sizes, the difference between is_match and capture is smaller than the difference between simple and complex patterns.
 - Overall, regex precompiles are much more sensitive to pattern complexity than to the choice between is_match and capture.

 #### Formulas